 You should receive the requested chapters or articles within 2 working days.

 Illustration (cropped and edited): Elizabeth Clark / Interval (CC By 2.0)

 The Library shouldn’t just be about work.
 Some of our special collections are also here to help you enjoy your time in Geneva – especially when you’re staying for the holidays.
-Let’s talk about games with Guillaume Pasquier, since that’s one thing he is responsible for.
+Let’s talk about games with Guillaume Pasquier, our resident board games expert.